Labour’s surprise win in Batley and Spen should worry Boris Johnson | John Rentoul

 There have been sensational by-election victories in the past.
 The first Liberal win in a safe Conservative seat in Orpington in 1962; the Scottish National Party breakthrough in Hamilton in 1967; the Liberal destruction of Labour in Bermondsey in 1983; George Galloway’s stealth win in Bradford West in 2012.
 But Labour’s win in Batley and Spen is one of the most surprising and significant.

 Batley and Spen was, in effect, a Conservative seat.
 Labour held it in the last general election only because Paul Halloran, a pro-Brexit independent, split the Tory vote.
-It is similar to a swathe of constituencies that voted to leave the EU in the referendum, but where Labour held on because the Brexit Party stood, because Nigel Farage deemed them not to be Tory target seats.
-They include Hartlepool, which the Tories won easily in the by-election less than two months ago, Ed Miliband’s seat in Doncaster and Yvette Cooper’s seat in Normanton.
+It is similar to a swathe of constituencies that voted to leave the EU in the referendum, but where Labour held on because the Brexit Party stood, Nigel Farage deeming them not to be Tory target seats.
+They include Hartlepool, which the Tories won easily in the by-election less than two months ago; Ed Miliband’s seat in Doncaster; and Yvette Cooper’s seat in Normanton.

 This means two things.
 First, it is a reminder that it is hard to do constituency polls.
 This one was based on a sample of 510, just 323 of whom gave a voting intention, so the margin of error was easily enough to wipe out that Tory lead.
 Second, it means that the Batley and Spen campaign was very different from that in Hartlepool.
 Kim Leadbeater was a stronger candidate than Paul Williams: energetic, outgoing and resolutely local.
 The Labour organisation, undistracted by local elections, was better.
 And Galloway’s intervention gave the campaign a story.

 Galloway did much better than the Survation poll suggested, winning 22 per cent of the vote rather than 6 per cent, and yet Labour still managed to shake him off and win.
-The result invokes Cowley’s Paradox, which is that a Labour win by a margin of less than 1 per cent ought to be no more significant than an equally narrow Conservative win, and yet it transforms the national political picture.
+The result invokes Cowley’s Paradox, named after Professor Philip Cowley, which is that a Labour win by a margin of less than 1 per cent ought to be no more significant than an equally narrow Conservative win – and yet it transforms the national political picture.
 It could be that it was the Green candidate dropping out of the contest because of his past homophobic tweets that made the difference for Labour.

-Starmer has shown that he can turn the tide in the red wall.
-He can, in effect, gain seats from the Conservatives.
+Starmer has shown that he can turn the tide in the red wall: that he can, in effect, gain seats from the Conservatives.

 That means that Starmer, who put Boris Johnson on the defensive at Prime Minister’s Questions this week, will continue to press his advantage.
 With Labour starting to close the gap in national opinion polls, it will be Conservative MPs’ turn to feel nervous.